kenoseni/tenant-screening/README.md

 ## Sample Input Data

-Try this example to test immediately:
+Try this example to test immediately.
+This data can be found in the data directory:

 ```python
 # Example tenants